dreyfus92/astro-portfolio/README.md

 Any static assets, like images, can be placed in the `public/` directory.

+This project uses [Tailwind CSS](https://tailwindcss.com/) for styling.
+The `tailwind.config.js` file is where you can customize your Tailwind theme.

+I'm using the `assets` folder to store my images and the `content` folder to store my markdown files so I can take advantage of Astro's built-in image optimization.

 ## 🧞 Running Locally

-This app requires Node.js v16.15.0 or later.
+This app requires Node.js v18.4.1 or later.

 ```bash
 git clone git@github.com:dreyfus92/astro-portfolio.git